knaidu/problem-solving/arrays/sudoku_checker.md

 ## Solution
 - Check each row, column and region for validity.
-- Use a has map to test each number's uniqueness
+- Use a hash map to test each number's uniqueness

 ## Code
 ```ruby